-- Development will occur on Highvale Mine lands after reclamation certificates have been issued and on surrounding lands within the Plan area in accordance with market demand; - Land uses for the Plan area are primarily agricultural, and new residential development will be directed to the Hamlet of Keephills, and recreational and environmentally sensitive areas will be identified; - The projected population for the Plan area is 3,313.
+- Development will occur on Highvale Mine lands after reclamation certificates have been issued and on surrounding lands within the Plan area in accordance with market demand; - Land uses for the Plan area are primarily agricultural, with and new residential development occurring primarily through farmsteads, country residential development (when in compliance with the ASP) and in the will be directed to the Hamlet of Keephills, - Development in the plan area will be encouraged in the Hamlet of Keephills - and Future recreational opportunities and environmentally sensitive areas will be identified; - The projected population for the Plan area is 3,313.
 The population in the rural portion of Plan area will be 3,108 (based on one farmstead/quarter section), while the Hamlet will be 205 residents.
-These population totals include existing and projected new residents; - The transportation network is composed of Highway 627 and Highway 759 and local roads that provide east/west and north/south connections.
-Development is served by private water and sanitary servicing; and - The ASP reflects TransAlta's current mining locations as of 2016, reclamation plans and obligations; and responds to the interests and concerns expressed by area residents as an outcome of the consultation process for the ASPs development.
+These population totals include existing and projected new residents.
+Population values in the ASP may ultimately be higher than proposed due to potential new country residential development; - The transportation network is composed of Highway 627 and Highway 759, and local roads that provide east/west and north/south connections.
+The ASP re-establishes the transportation network based on the future land use pattern.
+Development is served by private water and sanitary servicing; - The ASP reflects TransAlta's current mining locations as of 2016, reclamation plans and obligations; and responds to the interests and concerns expressed by area residents as an outcome of the consultation process for the ASPs development.

-3.2 Capital Region Growth Plan
+3.2 Capital Region Growth Plan 1.0

-The Highvale End Land Use ASP complies with the relevant principles and policies of the Capital Region Growth Plan (CRGP).
+The Highvale End Land Use ASP complies with the relevant principles and policies of the Capital Region Growth Plan (CRGP) 1.0, and does not require referral to the Capital Region Board.
 The following table identifies applicable CRGP Policies, and the corresponding Highvale End Land Use ASP policy response.